oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 ### Props to your prof's tiered solution

-1. Solicit and Receive PDF files from MSA members
+1. Solicit and receive PDF files from MSA members
-  * Method depends on tech-savviness of provider: meet these people where they are
+  * Method depends on tech-savviness of provider: meet people where they are
 1. Gather files on GibHub for Groups page
 1. Convert PDFs to plain text
-  * May use OCR/conversion program for bulk transformation of PDF into plain text tile
+  * May use OCR/conversion program for bulk transformation of PDF into plain text
 1. Convert plain text files to Markdown files and commit to GitHub
   * Some hand-encoding necessary
 1. Slap up prototype website via Jekyll